vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 comments: true
 share: true
 ---

 ### Background

 Inspired by the blog post where [Svetol ECS](https://www.sebaslab.com/svelto-miniexample-7-stride-engine-demo/) was implemented into Stride Engine.
 I wanted to create a custom implementation of the base Game class so that the game update loop would be better suited to a functional approach.
 I first attempted to use [Garnet](https://github.com/bcarruthers/garnet) but I don't have enough experience with ECS system to create an implementation.
 I then pivot to a MVU system which I am familiar with.
 The plan was to use the elmish library but I could not get the game engine update loop and elmish loop to work together so I rolled my own.
 The original proof of concept can be found [here](https://github.com/vtquan/MVU-Stride-Demo/tree/main/InitialProofOfConcept) but my implementation have changed since then.
 The following is about the current implementation.

+### New Project

-Starting from the basic solution created by Stride.
-I created a new F# class library called `MyGame.Core`, renamed `Library.fs` to `Program.fs`, and included all the Stride nuget packages from the `MyGame` project.
+Starting from the basic solution created by Stride, add a new F# class library called `MyGame.Core`, I renamed `Library.fs` to `Program.fs`, and included all the Stride nuget packages from the `MyGame` project.
 Save the solution and make sure go to the Stride editor and select File -> Reload Project.
 Otherwise, the Stride editor will remove your F# project from the solution whenever changes are made.
-Another issue is that the Stride editor will try to build with fsc.exe which no longer exist in newer sdk.
+Another issue is that the Stride editor will try to build with fsc.exe and fail.
 You can build the F# project first through Visual Studio then run the project via the Editor or run the project entirely through Visual Studio.

 ![Setup]({{ site.url }}/assets/images/mvu-stride/fsc-error.png)